YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZSYSLOG()
 ----------------------

 Sends its string parameter to the system log and always returns TRUE (1).
-The text appears in the syslog with the same format as any other YottaDB syslog message (that is, in the user.info log with YDB-M[pid]" or "YDB-MUPIP[pid]" prefix along with instance information where appropriate).
-The format of the $ZSYSLOG function is:
+The text appears in the syslog with the same format as any other YottaDB syslog message (that is, in the user.info log with YDB-MUMPS[pid]" or "YDB-MUPIP[pid]" prefix along with instance information where appropriate).
+The $ZSYSLOG() function sends the argument to syslog facility.
+The format of the $ZSYSLOG() function is:

 .. code-block:: none